tayapro/woofspot/README.md

 - The minimum event duration is one hour.
 - Event cannot be in the past.
 - Event date cannot be more than one year ahead...
-- Ensure this value has at least 5 characters (it has X). _for title, description and location fields_
+- Ensure this value has at least 5 characters (it has _N_). _for title, description and location fields_
 - Event date cannot be more than one year ahead.
 The latest allowed date is YYYY-MM-DD, please make changes.
 - Image upload failed.
 Please check your connection or try again later.

+>[!NOTE]
+> The option for adding an image wasn’t included in the form because users are likely to try
+> adding an image first, and this approach is more suitable for Woofspot.

 #### READ